rsurendraidexcel/rsurendraidexcel/README.md

 I learn thise Course from The Univercity of Texax in austin and Then Deakin Univercity.
 Provided by Greate-lack from great-learning.

-- Artificial Intelligent Machine Learing  and Data Scince and analytics
+- Artificial Intelligent Machine Learing  and Data Scince and analytics (AIML Post Graduate Program)
-- Master In Globale Data Scientist
+- Master In Globale Data Scientist (Master In Data Science Graduate Degree Programs)

 ## I learng From This Two Univercity